Game Brush Number: Preliminaries and relation to the brush number

 We give a strategy for Min in the $f$-game.
 Min plays the $f$-game and $g$-game simultaneously; the $f$-game is the ``real'' game in which both players play, while the $g$-game is ``imagined'' by Min to guide her play in the $f$-game.
 At all times, we denote by $f^*$ the current configuration of the $f$-game and by $g^*$ the current configuration of the $g$-game.
-Min aims to ensure that the $f$-game finishes no later than the $g$-game.

-We maintain the invariant that $f^*(v)-c_f(v) \ge g^*(v)-c_g(v)$ for each vertex $v$ that is dirty in both games, where $c_f(v)$ and $c_g(v)$ denote the number of clean neighbors of $v$ in the $f$-game and in the $g$-game, respectively.
-As a consequence of this invariant, it is straightforward to see (say, by induction on the number of turns elapsed in the game) that every dirty vertex in the $f$-game is also dirty in the $g$-game; consequently, we also have $c_f(v) \ge c_g(v)$.
-Cleaning a neighbor of $v$ in the $f$-game (resp.\ $g$-game) does not change $f^*(v)-c_f(v)$ (resp.\ $g^*(v)-c_g(v)$), so the invariant is maintained when vertices fire.
-Thus, when verifying the invariant in the analysis below, we need not concern ourselves with vertex cleaning.
+Likewise, for all $v \in V(G)$, at all times $c_f(v)$ and $c_g(v)$ denote the number of clean neighbors of $v$ in the $f$-game and in the $g$-game, respectively.